jimthompson5802/spark_helper/README.md

 # Spark Helper

-A Python package to simplify working with Apache Spark.
+A Python package to simplify working with Apache Spark by providing utilities for SparkSession creation and configuration management.

 ## Features

-- Easy SparkSession creation with customizable configurations
+- Simple SparkSession creation from YAML configuration files
-- YAML-based configuration for Spark applications
+- Generate template YAML configuration files for Spark applications
-- Helper functions for common Spark operations
+- Command-line interface for generating Spark configurations
-- Command-line interface for basic Spark tasks
+- Type hints and comprehensive documentation throughout

 ## Installation